steptz/GMUworks/README.md

 # GMUworks: A Selection of Assignments from GMU Courses
+The following project contains a selection of assignments form GMU courses that I have taken.
+The purpose of this project is to showcase my best work on different subject matters relation to Data Science and Analytics.

 ## CDS 101: Introduction to Computational and Data Sciences
 **Course Description:** Introduction to the use of computers in scientific discovery through simulations and data analysis.
 Covers historical development and current trends in the field.